This vegan buttermilk recipe is made with only two ingredients, one glass, and 10 minutes of your time.

 The good news is that you only need to add one ingredient and 5 minutes to your soy milk, to get dairy-free buttermilk.
 See directions in the recipe.

-When in need to replace regular ricotta cheese in your recipes, such as Pasta alla Norma, Spinach empanadas, or stuffed pasta shells, don't hesitate to make our 5-minute Vegan Ricotta Cheese; they will be great!
+When you need to replace regular ricotta cheese in your recipes, such as Eggplant Pasta with Tomato Ricotta Sauce, Spinach empanadas, or stuffed pasta shells, don't hesitate to make our 5-minute Vegan Ricotta Cheese; they will be great!

 Also, our two versions of homemade parmesan cheese, one being a walnuts parmesan and the other a sunflower seeds parmesan, are great for cooking your favorite Vegan Italian dishes.